MiaoHaoSunny/F-TSL/README.md

 # F-TSL

-Code for the paper: Federated Trajectory Similarity Learning with Privacy-Preserving Clustering
+Code for the paper: Federated Trajectory Similarity Learning with Privacy-Preserving Clustering (Under Review)

 ## Requirements